gabrielpalves/gabrielpalves/README.md

 - 👋 Hi, I’m Gabriel (@gabrielpalves)
-- 👀 I’m interested in Coding, AI, Structural Engineering, Optimization, Reliability
+- 👀 I’m interested in Coding, AI, Data Analysis, Structural Engineering, Optimization and Reliability
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and JavaScript
-- 💞️ I’m looking to collaborate on MATLAB or Python Projects
+- 💞️ I’m looking to collaborate on MATLAB, Python or JavaScript Projects
 - 📫 How to reach me: gpadilhaalves@gmail.com

 <!---